-The Open University is delighted to support Crime In The Spotlight at Scotland's International Crime Writing Festival, Bloody Scotland 2019.
+The Open University is delighted to be supporting Crime In The Spotlight at Scotland's International Crime Writing Festival, Bloody Scotland 2022.

-For more information and to book tickets, please go to the Bloody Scotland website.
+For more info and to book your place to watch online or in-person, please go to the Bloody Scotland website.

 You can try Creative Writing course content for free, on the OU site OpenLearn, such as Start writing fiction.

 The OU offers the modules Creative Writing and Advanced Creative Writing, a BA (Honours) English Literature and Creative Writing, and an MA in Creative Writing.